kaurharmanjot857-code/Induction/README.md

 It was a great way to interact and become familiar with peers and faculty.

 ---

 ## 🍱 11:30 AM – 12:30 PM: Lunch Break

-Time to recharge and socialize with fellow students.

-## 🍱 11:30 AM – 12:30 PM: Lunch Break